 Professor Richard Walker

-Professor of Tectonics, Oxburgh Fellow and Tutor in Earth Sciences
+Professor of Tectonics, Vladimir Potanin Associate Professor and Tutorial Fellow in Earth Sciences

 Richard Walker’s major interest is in the study of earthquakes and the building of mountains within the continents: a subject that involves a wide range of techniques ranging from seismology, through analysis of the landscapes of actively deforming regions, through to investigations of the bedrock geology.